krishaamer/green-filter-research/research/literature/design.md

 ### Behavioral Design: Gamification & Nudge {#behavioral-design-gamification-nudge}

 The literature on ***nudge*** is huge, as marketers and researchers try to find ways to affect human behaviors towards making more purchase decisions in commerce, both offline and online.
 First coined by the Nobel-winning economist Thaler and Sunstein (2009) in 2008, nudges are based on specific understanding of human psychology and shortcuts and triggers that human brains use and leverages that knowledge to influence humans in small but powerful ways.
 The same principles and tricks have also been applied to sustainability.
 For example, a small study (n=33) in the Future Consumer Lab in Copenhagen by Perez-Cueto (2021) found that designing a “dish-of-the-day” which was prominently displayed helped to increase vegetarian food choice by 85%.
-Guath, Stikvoort, and Juslin (2022) experiments (n=200) suggested nudging can be effective in influencing online shopping behavior towards more sustainable options.
+Guath, Stikvoort and Juslin (2022) experiments (n=200) suggested nudging can be effective in influencing online shopping behavior towards more sustainable options.
 A larger scale study of behavior change in Australia maps how to avoid “16 billion paper coffee cups are being thrown away every year” Novoradovskaya et al. (2021).

 Google currently offers a “Green Filter” in Google Flights and Google maps, which allow filtering flights and driving routes by less CO2 emissions, as well as surfacing hotels with Green Key and EarthCheck credentials, while promising new sustainability features across its portfolio of products Sundar Pichai (2021).
 Green tools inside Google’s online platforms are small user interface nudges which Google’s research calls ***digital decarbonization***, defined by Implement Consulting Group (2022) as “Maximising the enabling role of digital technologies by accelerating already available digital solutions”.
 In Kate Brandt and Matt Brittin (2022), Google’s Chief Sustainability Officer Kate Brandt set a target of “at least 20-25%” CO2 emission reductions in Europe to reach a net-zero economy and the global announcement set a target of helping 1 billion people make more sustainable choices around the world (Jeni Miles (2022)).
-In addition to end–users, Google offers digital decarbonizationsoftware for developers, including the Google Cloud Carbon Footprint tool Google (2023) and invests in regenerative agriculture projects “Inside Google’s Regenerative Agriculture Play \| Greenbiz” (2021).
+In addition to end–users, Google offers digital decarbonizationsoftware for developers, including the Google Cloud Carbon Footprint tool Google (2023) and invests in regenerative agriculture projects Anon.
+(2021c).

 GoogleRegenerativeAgriculture2021